quietschfidel/lets/README.md

 reload your terminal/open a new terminal for the changes to be effective.
 - `pnpm unlink` to remove the link to the current executable (!Currently does not work, see [this bug report](https://github.com/pnpm/pnpm/issues/1584) for details).

+## Contributors
+Big thanks to [Christoph Stickel](https://github.com/mixer2) who had the original idea for this tool!